Craig Oliver (British journalist): Post-Downing Street career

 Oliver was knighted in the 2016 Resignation Honours after David Cameron stepped down as prime minister in the wake of the European Union membership referendum.

 After leaving Downing Street, Oliver wrote an account of the referendum campaign, published in October 2016.
 The book, Unleashing Demons: The Inside Story of Brexit, was serialised in The Mail on Sunday in September 2016, and claims that David Cameron felt "badly let down" by Theresa May (who was Home Secretary during the referendum campaign) because she failed to back the Remain side.

 Oliver has become Principal at Teneo, a consultancy, where he will advise on strategy.

 Business interests

 From 2005 to 2011, he served as company secretary to Paya Ltd, a company founded by his wife, but declared his intention to relinquish this role upon taking up his position at Downing Street.

 In popular culture

 Oliver was portrayed by actor Rory Kinnear in the 2019 HBO and Channel 4 produced drama entitled Brexit: The Uncivil War.

 Personal life

-Oliver married BBC News presenter Joanna Gosling in 1996 and they had three children together.
-Oliver and Gosling separated in March 2014.
+Oliver was married to BBC News presenter Joanna Gosling from 1996 to 2014, with whom he has three children.